cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 keys with low-entropy inputs, they can learn information about the client inputs before the protocol completes.

-Based on this fact, using the internal functions in {{generation}} is possibly unsafe, unless one of the following conditions are met:
+Based on this fact, using the core protocol functions in {{core-protocol}} is possibly unsafe, unless one of the following conditions are met:

 1. The client has proof that the signer's public key is honestly generated. {{GRSB19}} presents